 It’s not perfect.
 The controls are a bit confusing at first, so make sure you spend some time with the amplifier first.
 It would also be nice to have separate low and high controls for each channel, but these are just niggles.
 This amp could be used for country, blues, rock, jazz, and metal easily.
 For me, the icing on the cake is that it only weighs 36 lbs and includes a Sansamp XLR output.
 It’s definitely a keeper.

-With all the talk these days about amplifier “modeling,” Tech 21 has nailed the sound and feel of tube amplficiation with “old fashioned” analog circuitry.
-While it may not be a 100% emulation, the Trademark 60 is pretty darn close.
+With all the talk these days about amplifier “modeling,” Tech 21 has nailed the sound and feel of tube amplification with “old fashioned” analog circuitry.
+While it may not be a 100% emulation, the Tech 21 Trademark 60 is pretty darn close.
 When you consider all the other factors – amplifier cost, replacement tube cost, amplifier weight – the Trademark 60 is definitely a winner.
 For a gigging guitarist looking for a tube-sounding amplifier that’s versatile and won’t break your back (or wallet), it’s hard to beat the Tech 21 Trademark 60.

 Name of Gear: Tech 21 Trademark 60 Combo Amplifier